You can now try the iPhone 11 Deep Fusion camera with the iOS 13.2 public beta

-Update, Oct.
-2: Deep Fusion, Apple's new image processing technique for the iPhone 11, 11 Pro and 11 Pro Max is now available as part of both the developers beta and public beta of iOS 13.2.
-Deep Fusion will only work with iOS devices running an A13 Bionic processor which is currently only the newest iPhones.
+Deep Fusion, Apple's new image processing technique for the iPhone 11, 11 Pro and 11 Pro Max, is now available as part of both the developers beta and public beta of iOS 13.2.
+Deep Fusion will only work with iOS devices running an A13 Bionic processor, which is currently only the newest iPhones.

 When the iPhone 11 and 11 Pro were first announced in September, Apple showed off the new ultrawide-angle camera, Night Mode and an improved selfie camera, all of which represented a significant step forward for iPhone photography and videos.
-And now that the new iPhones are in the wild, we've tested their cameras and can confirm their improvements as well as the absolute enjoyment we feel using that ultrawide-angle camera.
+And now that they're in the wild, we've tested the new iPhone cameras and can confirm their improvements as well as the absolute enjoyment we feel using that ultrawide-angle camera.
 But there's one camera feature that Apple teased at its fall iPhone event that no one has gotten to try: Deep Fusion.

 While it sounds like the name of an acid jazz band, Apple claims the brand-new photo processing technique will make your pictures pop with detail while keeping the amount of image noise relatively low.
 The best way to think of Deep Fusion is that you're not meant to.
 Apple wants you to rely on this new technology but not think too much about it.
 There's no button to turn it on or off, or really any indication that you're even using the mode.